 Either way, it’s abundantly clear that people still watch TV, but it’s those who view it with a second screen in hand who hold the key to the future of multiscreen marketing and advertising for lawyers.
 Synching legal brands across devices is the only way that lawyers can truly leverage initial spend on television advertising.

-But that doesn’t mean smaller firms or lawyers with limited budgets are excluded from either attorney television advertising or digital advertising.
+But that doesn’t mean smaller firms or lawyers with limited budgets are excluded from either television advertising or pay per click advertising.
 It just means law firms need to be smarter and more sophisticated in their approach to marketing on all mediums.
 It’s about understanding how, when and where consumers spend time on different devices, as well as how to draw the lines between first and second screens to make a bolder impact, separate your legal brand from the competition and increase engagement with prospective clients.

 TV’s new challenges: from distraction to engagement